Young Policemen in Love

-Young Policemen in Love (新紮師兄追女仔 (Sun Jat Si Hing Zhui Nui Zi)) is a 1995 joint Taiwan and Hong Kong action comedy film directed by Taiwanese director Kevin Chu and produced by Hong Kong director Wong Jing.
-Starring Taiwanese actor-singer Takeshi Kaneshiro, Nicky Wu and Hong Kong actress-singer Charlie Yeung.
+Young Policemen in Love (新紮師兄追女仔 (Sun Jat Si Hing Zhui Nui Zi)) is a 1995 action comedy film directed by Taiwanese director Kevin Chu and produced by Hong Kong director Wong Jing.
+Jointly created by Taiwan and Hong Kong, the film stars Taiwanese actor-singer Takeshi Kaneshiro, Nicky Wu and Hong Kong actress-singer Charlie Yeung.
 The Hong Kong Chinese title 新紮師兄追女仔 literally translates as "Moving Targets Chasing Girls".
 The movie was first released in Taiwan under the title "Student Men 逃學戰警".
-The movie was renamed and dubbed in Cantonese to cater to the Hong Kong audiences.
+The movie was renamed and dubbed in Cantonese to cater to Hong Kong audiences.

 Plot

 Garlic (Nicky Wu) and Gimmick (Takeshi Kaneshiro) are both young CID police officers who are assigned to crack a drug case.
-While waiting for their informant at a park we find out that Garlic is named Garlic because he likes to eat raw garlic, comes from a rich family and doesn't really need to work but he is a cop because he enjoys his work.
-Gimmick is dirt poor, he lives off of Garlic, even the clothes and underwear he is wearing belongs to Garlic.
-Both are also extremely arrogant, think they are handsome and gods gift to women.
+While waiting for their informant at a park we find out that Garlic is named Garlic because he likes to eat raw garlic, comes from a rich family and doesn't need to work but he is a cop because he enjoys his work.
+Gimmick is dirt poor, he lives off of Garlic, and even the clothes and underwear he is wearing belong to Garlic.
+Both are also extremely arrogant, and think they are handsome and God's gift to women.

-Their informant is outed and reaches Garlic and Gimmick while he is dying but is able to tell them where the drugs are located before he dies.
+Their informant is outed and reaches Garlic and Gimmick while he is dying but can tell them where the drugs are located before he dies.
 Garlic and Gimmick are happy and brag about how they don't have to pay their informant now.
-They are successful on their drug bust and brag about it on the nightly news by showing off all the drugs they have confiscated from the drug dealers.
-The drug lord sees the news and is furious, he sends out his thugs to lure Gimmick out of the bar where Garlic and Gimmick are celebrating there drug bust victory.
-They use an attractive women to act intimately with Gimmick and then snap pictures of them to blackmail him.
+They are successful in their drug bust and brag about it on the nightly news by showing off all the drugs they have confiscated from the drug dealers.
+The drug lord sees the news and is furious, he sends out his thugs to lure Gimmick out of the bar where Garlic and Gimmick are celebrating their drug bust victory.
+They use an attractive woman to act intimately with Gimmick and then snap pictures of them to blackmail him.
 Garlic comes out to save Gimmick and they find a note telling them that they must return the drugs they have confiscated from the drug dealers or else the pictures of Gimmick will be published in the newspapers.